Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 How to Make Flour Tortillas

-In a standing mixer with the paddle attachment, mix together the flour, baking powder and sea salt on low speed.
+In a standing mixer with the hook attachment, mix together the flour, baking powder and sea salt on low speed.

 Slowly add in the oil, or rendered bacon fat, into the stand mixer.